pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 GitHub.

 **Solution**

-Updating your `aws-cli` to a supported `v2.7.35` or greater and updating the kubeconfig entry for your EKS cluster(s) should resolve the issue.
+Follow these steps to update your `aws-cli` to a supported `v2.7.35` or greater and update the kubeconfig entry for your EKS cluster(s):

-1. [Update `aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to the latest version.
+1. Update `aws-cli` to the latest version.
+See [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for more information.

-1. Run:
+1. Update the kubeconfig entry for your EKS cluster(s):

     ```console
     aws eks update-kubeconfig --name ${EKS_CLUSTER_NAME} --region ${REGION}
     ```

 1. In a new terminal window, run a Tanzu CLI command to verify the connection issue is resolved.
 For example:

     ```console